 THERSday Night began as a casual idea between four friends discussing the lack of Georgia State sports coverage in the media.
-Anyone who has followed GSU’s teams knows that there are only a few places to find quality content about the Panthers – a problem the group knew all too well.
+Anyone who has followed GSU’s teams, particularly football in the early years, knows that there are only a few places to find quality content about the Panthers – a problem the group knew all too well.
 To help fill the void, the idea for a podcast was pitched and within a few weeks the group was recording sports conversations weekly.
 After a few months of refining the process and developing chemistry, the first episode featuring current sports news and analysis went live on THERSday, February 14th 2019.

 Naturally, the next step was a full-featured website with game recaps, feature stories, and spicy hot takes on the world of Georgia State sports.
 THERSdayNight.com launched with Episode 3 of the podcast on THERSday, February 21st 2019.
 The podcast, site, and brand continues to grow with new content being added weekly.